braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/push/push_primer_messages.md

 ## Step 1: Create an in-app message

 [Create an in-app message][2] as you usually would.
-You can choose to send to mobile apps, web browsers, or both, however the button on-click behavior to request push permissions is only available for iOS and Web.

-Next, select a message type and layout.
+Select a message type and layout.
 To give you enough space to explain what push notifications your users can expect (and to allow for buttons), Braze suggests either a full screen or modal message.
 Note that for a full-screen in-app message, an image is required.

 ## Step 2: Build your message